croxton/hda-starter-kit/README.md

 Global components are loaded once on initial page load.
 They manage the state of site-wide elements and behaviours like the main menu, `<head>` metadata and window resize events.
 Create global components in `framework/components/global`.

 #### `localComponents()`
-Vanilla JS components are loaded automatically on demand in content swapped into a target by htmx, such as `<main>`.
-Create local components in `framework/components/local` and attach to elements in the dom by passing the component’s name via the `data-component=""` attribute.
+Vanilla JS components are loaded on demand in content swapped into a target by htmx, such as `<main>`.
+Create local components in `framework/components/local` and attach to elements with `data-component="myComponent"`.
 Determine the loading strategy for the component instance with `data-load=""`.

 The component can appear once or multiple times in your markup, with each instance respecting the loading strategy specified for the element it is mounted on.
 Regardless of the number of instances, the component's script (split into an individual chunk file by Webpack) will only be requested once - when the component is first encountered.